locborgtus/mic/course/2_c/8_array.md

 Write enough sample uses of each to test corner cases, like dequeue when empty and pushing when full.

+## Exercise / Homework

+Create a program that displays many objects (like squares or circles) on the screen.
+These objects will expire over time.
+Instructions:

+1. Use a 2D array to keep track of where objects are.
+Let 1 = squares, 2 = circles, and so on.
+2. When the program starts, create a set of objects randomly and store their coordinates onto a queue.
+3. Every 1 second, draw the 2D array to the screen.
+Every second, remove an object from the queue and the 2D array.

 ## Exercsise / Homework

 Bubble sort.
 Sorting makes array elements go in one order.